Vladimir3V/dapp-work/README.md

 ```
 > npm install
 ```
-4. Move back to one directory and test the contract with Truffle:
+4. Move one directory back and test the contract with Truffle:
 ```
 > cd ..
 > truffle test
 ```
-5. If all tests have passed let's deploy the fresh contract to play around:
+5. If all tests are passed let's deploy the fresh contract to play around:
 ```
 > truffle migrate --reset
 ```